Paleopathology

 Paleopathology, also spelled palaeopathology, is the study of ancient diseases and injuries in organisms through the examination of fossils, mummified tissue, skeletal remains, and analysis of coprolites.
 Specific sources in the study of ancient human diseases may include early documents, illustrations from early books, painting and sculpture from the past.
-Looking at the individual roots of the word "Paleopathology" can give a basic definition of what it encompasses.
-"Paleo-" refers to "ancient, early, prehistoric, primitive, fossil."
-The suffix "-pathology" comes from the Latin pathologia meaning "study of disease."
-Through the analysis of the aforementioned things, information on the evolution of diseases as well as how past civilizations treated conditions are both valuable byproducts.
-Studies have historically focused on humans, but there is no evidence that humans are more prone to pathologies than any other animal.
+All these objects provide information on the evolution of diseases as well as how past civilizations treated conditions.
+Studies have historically focused on humans, although there is no evidence that humans are more prone to pathologies than any other animal.